wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

 *   (1) The Short Title of this Act is the Trade Unions Act 1908\.

-    (2) This Act is a consolidation of the enactments mentioned in Schedule [1][39] hereto, and with respect to those enactments the following provisions shall apply:
+    (2) This Act is a consolidation of the enactments mentioned in [Schedule 1][40], and with respect to those enactments the following provisions shall apply:

-    *   (a) All offices, appointments, Orders in Council, orders, regulations, rules, certificates, registers, registrations, records, instruments, and generally all acts of authority which originated under any of the said enactments, and are subsisting or in force on the coming into operation of this Act, shall enure for the purposes of this Act as fully and effectually as if they had originated under the corresponding provisions of this Act, and accordingly shall, where necessary, be deemed to have so originated:
+    *   (a) all offices, appointments, Orders in Council, orders, regulations, rules, certificates, registers, registrations, records, instruments, and generally all acts of authority which originated under any of the said enactments, and are subsisting or in force on the coming into operation of this Act, shall enure for the purposes of this Act as fully and effectually as if they had originated under the corresponding provisions of this Act, and accordingly shall, where necessary, be deemed to have so originated:

-    *   (b) All matters and proceedings commenced under any such enactment, and pending or in progress on the coming into operation of this Act, may be continued, completed, and enforced under this Act.
+    *   (b) all matters and proceedings commenced under any such enactment, and pending or in progress on the coming into operation of this Act, may be continued, completed, and enforced under this Act.